Utqiaġvik, Alaska · Northernmost City in the United States

 The Arctic Ocean

-Historic Whalebone Arch silhouetted against an Arctic sunset in Utqiaġvik
+Historic Whalebone Arch silhouetted against a vivid Arctic sunset in Utqiaġvik, Alaska — a stop on the Kiita Tours cultural city tour

 Cultural Landmark